programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 const intersects = raycasterM.intersectObjects( tori.children);
 ```

-save and check the mouse click and panel change now works on tori and not the jars.
+save and check that the mouse click and panel change now work on tori and not the jars.

 ### Enabling Jar Movement